Husband, wife lose teaching jobs after students find explicit OnlyFans account

-(WFLA) — Two teachers in Arizona lost their jobs after students found their OnlyFans account that had featured a video made in a classroom, according to news reports.
+(WFLA) — According to news reports, two teachers in Arizona lost their jobs after students found their OnlyFans account that featured a video made in a classroom.

 The Today’s News-Herald reported that middle school science teacher Samantha Peer, who made online pornography under the alias “Khloe Karter,” and her husband, Dillon Peer, were former employees of the Lake Havasu Unified School District.